 Nothing prettier than the sight of Lassi being churned.
 Even more so when you see a Peda (yup, the sweet dish) being used to prepare the huge steel glass of Lassi.
 Gian Di Lassi is situated at Hathi Gate.
 You can also pack some other sweets for yourself while you’re there.

 Ahuja Milk Bhandar

 Another famous Indian sweet that you can easily get all around Amritsar.
-A deep fried dish that’s soaked in a sweet sugary syrup, Jalebi in Amritsar is made using rich desi ghee.
+A deep-fried dish that’s soaked in a sweet sugary syrup, Jalebi in Amritsar is made using rich desi ghee.
 This definitely shouldn’t come as a surprise.
 Crunchy on the outside, soft on the inside, warm freshly made Jalebis are the best way to treat your sweet tooth in Amritsar.
-Here are a couple of places which are worth visiting.
+Here are a couple of places that are worth visiting:

 Gurudas Ram Jalebi Waale

-Located at Katra Alhuwalia Street, Gurudas Ram Jalebi Waale is a local sweet shop.
+Located at Katra Ahluwalia Street, Gurudas Ram Jalebi Waale is a local sweet shop.
 Want to have fresh, hot Jalebis?
 This is one of the best places in the city.
-Their Gulab Jamuns are just as good so don’t forget to try that.
+Their Gulab Jamuns are just as good, so don’t forget to try that.

 Sharma Sweet Shop

 This sweet shop in Lawrence Road has a lot of mouthwatering treats worth trying.
-Sharma Sweet Shop is another one of our favourite places for Jalebis and sweets in general.
+Sharma Sweet Shop is another one of our favorite places for Jalebis and sweets in general.